← Back to trust

 4.1.
 Case selection rationale

 Chainlink is selected as the revealing case because its architectural evolution makes the drift mechanism unusually observable.
 Three features of the case support this selection.
 First, Chainlink’s 2017 protocol specification is public and documented, establishing the ex ante governance form at the service interface.
 Second, the 2025 Payment Abstraction deployment is documented with sufficient detail (smart-contract code, launch materials, governance records) to reconstruct the architectural transformation.
-Third, the accumulated compound specificity is directly observable through public Ethereum mainnet traces of the Reserves, Reserve timelock, fee-aggregation, and payout surfaces.
+Third, settlement-layer embedding is directly observable through public Ethereum mainnet traces of the Reserves, Reserve timelock, fee-aggregation, and payout surfaces; compound specificity is the mechanism tested against that evidence.

 Comparator selection follows Eisenhardt’s theoretical-sampling logic: cases are chosen to produce variation on the key theoretical construct.
 API3 exhibits governance-token-only architecture with settlement flowing in native gas tokens, producing zero compound specificity at the service core.
 Chronicle exhibits a tokenless service core, which makes compound specificity architecturally absent.
 Pyth exhibits intermediate binding: native-gas-token fees at the interface with governance-mediated allocation at the back end, but without the five-function embedding pattern Chainlink exhibits.
 The three comparators bracket Chainlink on the compound-specificity dimension.